z-drack/z-drack/README.md

 I'm an IT professional, currently holding the position of SysAdmin & ISO, but also interested in DevOps and IT automation.

-In my spare time I like to study new technologies, astronomy and play the piano.
+In my spare time I like to study new technologies, astronomy and play the piano and video games, I'm also a great reader.
 ___________________________________________________________________________________________________________________________________________________________________________________

 ### 🌠 My Values